Tweak your iPhone security settings to keep hackers at bay

 Did you know that more than half of the entire internet traffic comes from smartphones?
 Do you know what this means?
 It means that the tides in the online security landscape are shifting.
 A PC user is no longer the only one exposed to online threats.
 Mobile users are here to share the same destiny as well.

 Hackers are now targeting mobile users very frequently.
 Even iPhone users cannot feel secure anymore.
 But is there anything you can do to secure your iPhone?
-Of course, there are many ways by which you can add an extra layer to your iPhone security.
+Of course, there are best VPNs for iPhone by which you can add an extra layer to your iPhone security.
+This is a hot topic being discussed by many tech sites like Lifewire and Cloudwedge.
 Here are five essential iPhone security tips that you should consider following, starting today.

 The best practice is to include a combination of special symbols, digits, and letters.
 You should also set your iPhone to ask for a password immediately after the lock screen.
 You also have the option to set your phone to wipe itself after ten failed password attempts.
 If you choose this, please be aware that it will most definitely be wiped clean if such an event occurs.